 It is most common in winter and spring.

-What are the signs and symptoms?
+What are the signs and symptoms of bronchiolitis?

-When should I seek help?
+When should I seek help for bronchiolitis?

-You should see your family doctor or go to an after hours medical centre urgently if your baby:
+You should see your family doctor or go to an after-hours medical centre urgently if your baby:

 - is under 3 months old

 - is breathing fast, has noisy breathing and is having to use extra effort to breathe